MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/debugger/bug-check-0x3b--system-service-exception.md

 - If you recently added hardware to the system, try removing or replacing it.
 Or check with the manufacturer to see if any patches are available.

-For additional general troubleshooting information, see [Blue screen data](blue-screen-data.md).
+For additional general troubleshooting information, see [Analyze Bug Check Blue Screen Data](blue-screen-data.md).

 ## See Also